hmslima/sambahsacompletegrammar/sambahsa.md

 []{#anchor-169}**Un patruw amor –** a paternal love (attachment) []{#anchor-170}**{
 correct Ѵ}**
+*The Romance word “amor” has a PIE ancestor meaning “to be bound” or “attached to” (cf. Greek : omnumi = I swear).
+So, the real first meaning of “amor” is “attachment” (“emotional connection between individuals”)*

 []{#anchor-171}**Tod buit monstereus –**
 []{#anchor-172}[]{#anchor-173}that was monstrous **{ wrong X}**